 Experimental research & computational modelling of the mechanisms and processes of human visual perception,

-funded by project grants from the BBSRC and EPSRC (awarded jointly with Prof. Tim Meese)
+recently funded by project grants from the BBSRC and EPSRC (awarded jointly with Prof. Tim Meese)

 Convenor of the Sensory & Perceptual Systems Research Group (SPS)

 Editorial boards of Perception (1998- ) and Journal of Vision (2003- ).

 Publications profile Link to my Google Scholar profile

 Vision Science Demos ::: The motion aftereffect without motion